 - If someone tells us that “you’re good for nothing”, the last thing we should do is get angry.

-The first step is not to take the opinions and perceptions of others as fact.
+The first step is not to take the opinions and perceptions of others as facts.
 We need to remember that our value is not measured by people’s judgments.

-What someone says about you does not define you.
-Don’t let someone else’s perception of you upset your inner balance.
+What someone says about you doesn’t define you.
+So, don’t let the perception of someone else about you upset your inner balance.

 2. I give myself permission to put a limit on your aggression